Is your dog overweight, and are you starting to worry? Find great tips for helping your dog lose weight and stay healthy.

 If your dog’s got you trained to believe she’s hungry all of the time or that you can’t eat a meal without offering her just a taste, break your training and stop responding to her cues to overfeed her.

 The average adult dog requires one 8-oz cup of dry dog food per 20 pounds of body weight per day.
 If you’re feeding more than that, cut back.
+Always speak with your vet if you have questions about your dog’s diet.

 Divide her food into three meals a day.
 This way she can eat more often without eating more.
-You could give her breakfast, lunch, and dinner if this works with your schedule or breakfast, early supper and a bedtime snack.
+You could give her breakfast, lunch, and dinner if this works with your schedule or breakfast, early supper, and a bedtime snack.

 Sack the Snacks